Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 It seems that deaf people obtain higher IQs when estimations come from norms based on deaf people (pp. 86-87).
 The mean IQ from 161 studies using norms from normal-hearing people is 95.12 (SD=9.57) while the mean obtained from 19 studies using norms from hearing-impaired people is 99.43 (SD=9.11).
 Braden advances three explanations.
 The first is that the slightly lower distribution of IQ among deaf people is sufficiently different from the IQ distribution of normal-hearing people that norms on the slightly lower group yield slightly higher IQs.
 The second is the age of the samples used to calculate deaf norms.
 For example, the norms for the Hiskey-Nebraska Test of Learning Aptitude (HNTLA), which are based on deaf children in residential schools, appear to be at least 25 years old and may have been collected in the 1920s.
 Due to the occurrence of the Flynn effect, the inflated IQs of deaf obtained on the HNTLA could be due to the fact that deaf people are being compared to cohorts of four generations ago.
 A third is that sampling methods employed in the development of deaf norms systematically skew the normative samples toward lower IQs, which in turn results in higher IQs when the normative samples are used.
 For clarification, the following analogy may help.
 If one's height were compared to a normative sample, one's normative height score increases as the average of the normative sample decreases.
 An individual normative height appears high if compared to dwarfs but small if compared to basketball players.
 Here, the normative samples of deaf children are neither randomly selected nor stratified, and most samples are taken exclusively from residential schools for the deaf.
 And the IQ of deaf children in those schools are artificially low, although these children reduce their deficit as they age.
 That is, the potential bias is more problematic for children samples than for adult samples.

 Now, we examine verbal deficit.
 Two hypotheses (p.
 79) can be expected.
 One is that verbal deficit is a function of test bias.
 The other is that verbal deficit reflects delayed and impoverished verbal reasoning ability.
 Contra Braden however, the two hypotheses are not in competition against each other.
 Throughout his books, test bias is referred to how the children organize the cognitive tasks they are asked to resolve (factor loading bias).
-There is another level of bias, which is referred to intercept bias, or group differences in difficulty (the b-parameter in IRT models).
+There is another level of bias, which is referred to as intercept bias, or group differences in difficulty (the b-parameter in IRT models).
 This occurs when the groups differ in the knowledge required to resolve the test.
-For this reason, it is also referred to cultural bias.
+For this reason, it is also referred to as cultural bias.

 The studies are quite revealing.
 Braden cites (p.
 79) a study by Conrad (1979) which shows that deaf children who used some form of subvocal, or subgestural, language for mediating behavior had better performance on tests of achievement and intelligence (verbal and nonverbal) than deaf children with no internal language for mediating behavior.
 Braden (p.
 79) also cites a study by Miller (1984) on the Verbal scale of WISC-R. An item is presented in signed english, and if it was failed, the item is repeated up to 3 additional trials, with each successive rendition approaching the american sign language (ASL).
 The children obtain a score of 96.43, and Miller concludes that when children are assessed in their native language, they have a somewhat normal verbal aptitude.
 Braden (p.
 80) cites another study by Moore (1970).
 It was found that deaf children's performance on verbal reasoning tasks was largely below that of normal-hearing peers, even when they were matched for academic achievement levels.
-In other words, there is more than schools.
+In other words, there is more than school.

 The method of administration matters (p.
 83).
 Even for nonverbal tests.
 These methods include oral speech or written (or combined), total communication (speech, signs, and other methods needed to convey meaning presented concurrently or in sequence), gestured, and unknown/unreported communication methods.